GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June

 "This favors new 52-week highs above the August 2022 peak at 4,325 and projects further upside into the 4,500s."

-Oil prices, which have come under pressure amid heightened concerns about China's slowing economy, rose after Saudi Arabia announced cutting its output to 9 million barrels per day in July, from around 10 million bpd in May, the biggest reduction in years.
-O/R
+Oil prices, which have come under pressure amid heightened concerns about China's slowing economy, rose after Saudi Arabia announcedit would cut its output to 9 million barrels per day in July, from around 10 million bpd in May, the biggest reduction in years.

 "With Saudi Arabia protecting oil prices from sliding too low ... we think oil markets are now more prone to a shortfall later this year," said Vivek Dhar, a mining and energy commodities strategist at Commonwealth Bank of Australia.